Amsha Africa Foundation is an all volunteer organization.

 Eddy has vast knowledge and experience in the public health field and has done extensive work including publications in the field of Epidemiology and Public Health.
 Most recently, he published a study highlighting the effects of certain treatment and management practices of diabetes on the quality of lifestyle achieved by different demographics in Texas, which if implemented, may in turn help improve the health of diabetics significantly

 Eddy is affiliated with the American Society for Microbiologists, American Public Health Association, and serves as Board member for Laibon USA Alumni - A high school alumni association involved in rebuilding and improving the standards of education in Kenya.

-Bedan is based in Nairobi, Kenya.
-He is AAF's project coordinator in East Africa.
+Robert is based in Nairobi, Kenya.
+He is AAF's Project Manager in East Africa.
 He is responsible for developing and maintaining detailed project schedules which includes administrative tasks and all sites involved in the project.
-Bedan is also tasked to monitor field work, including contract work, to ensure compliance with company standards, procedures, specifications and codes.
+Robert is also tasked to monitor field work, including contract work, to ensure compliance with company standards, procedures, specifications and codes.

 Tony is the founder and Executive Director of Amsha Africa Foundation.
 He is a native of Kenya and has travelled extensively around the world.

 Tony is a certified professional telecommunications engineer, and has worked with some of the largest telecommunications companies in the world.
 He is also an investor and a member of the National Action Council for Minorities in Engineering (NACME) in the U.S.

 Tony is an active volunteer in a number non profit organizations such as the Junior Achievement, Humane Society, JDRF, Habitat for Humanity, ARC, etc.